mitschen/udacity-c3-pro-microservice/README.md

 All the README inside the subfolders are used to build and run the different services locally.

+## CI/CD
+The repository is connected to the [Travis](https://travis-ci.org/mitschen/udacity-c3-pro-microservice/branches) CI/CD system.
+It actually builds any changes on master and develop branch.
+For building, docker-compose is used which refers to the compose-files located in the udacity-c3-deployment folder.
+For continious delivery I've adjusted exactly one service, the udacity-c3-restapi-feed in order to demonstrate the delivery branch.
+The reason I've only chosen one is, that DockerHub allows free usage limited to exactly one repository.
+That means in all other cases the docker containers fetched from the origin (author scheele).

+The .travis.yml file is used to trigger the CI/ CD tasks.
+Only for master branch, the `docker push` towards DockerHub is realized.

 ## Prerequisite
 In order to run these services, you must have an AWS account and have to prepare a S3, a RDS DB and a AWS user.
 Please refer to the udacity cloud developer lessons for more details.